DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

     [[5]]
     [1] 1

-⚡¡Important!
+⚡ Important!
 The first iteration corresponds to the first value of the vector `x` and the first value of the vector `y`.
 The second iteration corresponds to the second value of the vector `x` and the second value of the vector `y`.
 Not all possible combinations are made between both